nthnn/QLBase/README.md

 ## Deployment

 To simplify the deployment process of QLBase, a `deploy.sh` bash script is provided.
 This script is designed to package all the deployment-important files and assets and builds the back-end apps, ensuring a smooth deployment experience.

+### Software Requirements

+1. [XAMPP](https://www.apachefriends.org/) (or anything with Apache and MySQL) - This will deploy the QLBase on your local host machine.
+2. [Go compiler](https://go.dev/) - For compiling back-end programs.

 <img src="./assets/qlbase-cat-2.png" align="left" width="395" />